-There's a large amount of content, question types and learning objectives to cover for the 11 plus.
+The 11 plus assesses a large breadth and depth of learning objectives across the Key Stage 2 national curriculum and beyond.
 Getting started early will help to keep stress to a minimum and build confidence to ensure they have a robust understanding by the time the exam comes around.
-Regular, structured practice will lead to success!
+Regular, structured practice will lead to success.

 With five months to go until the 11 plus, your child should be spending 1.5–2 hours practicing each week.
-Studies show that for the best focus and retention of knowledge, study time should be broken down into 20–30 minutes a day.
+For the best focus and retention of knowledge, study time should be broken down into no more than 20–30 minutes a day.

 A good approach is to practise a different subject each day of the week.
 As you're working through the 11 plus curriculum, you can work out the best time of the day for exam prep.
 Revision doesn't have to take place right after school – breakfast time is a good option to set your child up for success throughout the school day.

-Your child needs a firm grasp of the basics before mastering the most challenging content, so resist the temptation to go straight to the most challenging areas!
-We recommend focusing on the level of difficulty that's suitable for your child at this point in Year 5.
+Your child needs a firm grasp of the basics before mastering the most challenging content, so resist the temptation to go straight to the most challenging areas.
+We recommend starting by focusing on the level of difficulty that's suitable for your child at this point in Year 5.